SamVerschueren/latest-push/readme.md

 Type: `string`

-The user to retrieve the latest commit for.
+User to retrieve the latest commit for.

 #### options